-With over 10 years of experience in the industry, we’ve helped over 750,000 people get connected with professionals to save money on their move.
+With over 10 years of experience in the industry, we’ve helped over 1 million people get connected with professionals to save money on their move.

 Rest assured, our nationwide panel of surveyors are all verified by us and reviewed by you.
 This means all of our snagging surveyors are either RICS or RPSA regulated, operating to the highest of standards.
 You’ll only ever get matched with professional snagging inspectors.

 Compare snagging survey quotes and save up to 70% on your surveying costs.

 If you’re buying a new build house, a professional snagging survey will provide you with a list of any “snags” to be passed on to the property developer before you move in.

 These snags can range from small defects to major faults.
 Typical smaller issues include cracked tiles or loose door hinges, while larger issues could be structural problems like external brickwork.

 Although you can create a new build snagging list yourself, hiring a surveyor is recommended as they’ll have more knowledge of what to look for.
 The surveyor will provide a thorough report with all issues listed.

 Your snagging surveyor will check that the building work doesn’t fall short of warranty standards and meets building regulations.
 They’ll inspect the exterior and the interior of the home where visible and list any defects found.

 As there is no Royal Institution of Chartered Surveyors (RICS) or Residential Property Surveyors Association (RPSA) template for the report, they vary.
 Some reports might be in the form of a list of the defects, while others may include photographic evidence.

 You should get a new build snagging survey when building work is almost finished and before your legal completion date.
 Ideally, you should have the snagging report ready to hand over to the builder when you meet for a demonstration.